Psychosis. Symptoms and Treatment

 Psychosis in the antiquity

-Psychotic symptoms and schizophrenic-like syndromes were clearly present in ancient civilizations.
+Psychotic symptoms and schizophrenia-like syndromes were clearly present in ancient civilizations.
 Recorded descriptions of the disorder appeared before 1500 BC in the ancient Egyptian Book of Hearts, which is part of the Ebers papyrus.

-Throughout millenia psychotic behaviours were thought to be caused by demonic or supernatural forces.
+Throughout millenia, psychotic behaviours were thought to be caused by demonic or supernatural forces.

 The Greek physician Hippocrates, widely considered the father of modern medicine, built upon the Greek tradition of rational and empirical explanations of nature and behaviour.
 He dismissed the idea of demonic causation of psychosis and instead suggested that madness originated entirely from the brain.
-In his book “Holy Disease” he contended that “…only from the brain spring our pleasures, our feelings of happiness, laughter and jokes, our pain, our sorrows and tears….
-This same organ makes us mad or confused, inspires us with fear and anxiety….”
-In order to explain the presence of various mental and physical disturbances, he postulated the existence of body “humors”.
+In his book “Holy Disease,” he contended that “only from the brain spring our pleasures, our feelings of happiness, laughter and jokes, our pain, our sorrows and tears… This same organ makes us mad or confused, inspires us with fear and anxiety…” In order to explain the presence of various mental and physical disturbances, he postulated the existence of “body humors.””.
 Optimal mental and physical functioning could only be achieved if these humors were in balance and harmony.
 He believed that an uneven distribution of these fundamental elements was the cause of madness.

 Madness and insanity in the Middle Ages